Golden Age of Argentine cinema: End and aftermath (1956–1962)

 Carlos Cores and Julia Sandoval in Los tallos amargos (1956), directed by Fernando Ayala and produced by Artistas Argentinos Asociados.

-In 1955, Perón was overthrown after a coup d'état that called itself the Revolución Libertadora, which installed a military dictatorship.
+In 1955, Perón was overthrown by the Revolución Libertadora, which installed a military dictatorship.
 Contemporaries emphasize that the regime's impact on cinema was less a direct "mission" against film than a revelation and acceleration of a crisis that was already unfolding as the studio system unraveled.
-In this new context, several exiled artists, such as Francisco Petrone and María Rosa Gallo, returned to Argentina, while others, such as Libertad Lamarque and Carlos Hugo Christensen, remained abroad.
-At the same time, figures such as Luis César Amadori and Zully Moreno went into exile, and Hugo del Carril faced reprisals for his links with Peronism.
-The new government eliminated film subsidies, freed the commercialization of virgin film and dissolved Peronist film policies, without offering clear alternatives.
+Under this new government, several exiled artists returned to Argentina, such as Francisco Petrone and María Rosa Gallo, while others remained abroad, such as Libertad Lamarque and Carlos Hugo Christensen.
+Figures such as Luis César Amadori and Zully Moreno went into exile while Hugo del Carril faced reprisals for his links with Peronism.
+The new government eliminated film subsidies, deregulated the sale of raw film stock and dissolved Peronist film policies without offering clear alternatives.
 In practice, this vacuum sharpened intra-sector conflicts: labor groupings and producers lobbied—sometimes through "independent" emissaries—over replacement mechanisms, and when the existing "social aid and film promotion" pact expired on 13 April 1956, exhibitors refused renewal, precipitating a production halt with only carryover releases reaching screens.
 This aggravated conflicts within the sector, where divisions arose between producers and directors.

 Elsa Daniel and Lautaro Murúa in La casa del ángel (1957), directed by Leopoldo Torre Nilsson and produced by Argentina Sono Film.

 By 1956, the economic measures introduced by the new dictatorship triggered a crisis that the film industry was unable to overcome, as major production companies closed, sold their studios, and much of their film archives were dispersed or lost.
-Mahieu noted that on April 13 of that year, the "agreement for social aid and film promotion" expired and exhibitors refused to renew it, which led to a total halt in film production.
-The only releases were films made the previous year.
-The trough arrived in 1957 with only fifteen national premieres, a stark index of what historians have called a "disorientation" in the local industry.
-Nevertheless, the end of the industrial era of Argentine cinema was in fact foreseeable: before the coup, most of the "big studios" had already closed or stopped production, and the few that remained were still afloat thanks to state support.
+The only releases in 1956 were films made the previous year and there were only 15 national premieres in 1957.
+The end of the industrial era of Argentine cinema was foreseeable as before the coup, most of the "big studios" had already closed or stopped production, and the few that remained were still afloat thanks to state support.
 Most films were made, as in the silent and early sound films, through isolated projects, where production companies were created to make one or two films, but these productions could not be considered "independent" because they only existed due to state support and did not represent a real alternative to the industrial model.
 They were, in essence, products that imitated the industry, but lacked a real industrial infrastructure, and featured a variety of companies instead of the few that existed previously.